MoisesCamacho01/template-fastify/README.md

 **Variables:**

-The basic variables used for the configuration are in a .env file.
+The basic variables used for the configuration are in a .env-example file.
 You must create this file before running the project.

 **Running:**